 Why it stands out: Incredibly lightweight.
 If you have ever avoided sunscreen because it felt heavy or clogged your pores, this formula will change your mind.
 It feels like water on skin.

 Best for: Oily skin, acne-prone skin, those new to Japanese sunscreen, everyday city use.
+SPF50+ PA++++

-3. Best Hydrating Sunscreen:
+3. Best Hydrating Sunscreen: Rohto Skin Aqua Hyaluronic Serum UV

 Skin Aqua by Rohto is one of Japan's most beloved sunscreen lines.
-This serum UV formula combines SPF 50+ protection with hyaluronic acid — delivering hydration and sun protection in one lightweight step.
+This serum UV formula combines SPF50+ protection with hyaluronic acid — delivering hydration and sun protection in one lightweight step.

 Why it stands out: The serum texture absorbs instantly and leaves skin feeling plump and moisturised rather than dried out — a common complaint with chemical sunscreens.
 Perfect for those who want to simplify their morning routine.

 Best for: Dry to normal skin, those who want hydration and SPF in one product, minimalist routines.
+SPF50+ PA++++

 4. Best Mineral Sunscreen: Canmake Mermaid Skin Gel UV